Note: A teacher's edition of reproducible material will also be published eventually (still working on it).

 The next step is to fold the new words into phrases that use other words that you have used before - folding the unfamiliar with the familiar while continuing to review words you may have used in a previous unit but did not get much repetition.
 This a good place to fold in adverbs which are difficult for students to identify as stand alone words but are more easily remembered in a phrase.
 The following activities can be used to accomplish this.
 These activities can be used in any order.

 See also accompanying blog about grammar.
-More ideas to come about what to do after the story...
+See post reading activities for some ideas about what to do after the story...